Enabling a passkey or security key (console) - Amazon Identity and Access Management

 2. In the navigation pane, choose Users.

-3. Choose the name of the user for whom you want to enable MFA.
+3. Under Users, choose the name of the user for whom you want to enable MFA.

-5. In the wizard, type a Device name, choose Security Key, and then choose Next.
+6. On the MFA device name page, enter a Device name, choose Passkey or Security Key, and then choose Next.

-The FIDO security key is ready for use with Amazon.
+You have now registered a passkey or security key for another IAM user to use with Amazon.
 For information about using MFA with the Amazon Web Services Management Console, see Using MFA devices with your IAM sign-in page.

-If you don't have access to a new FIDO security key, you can enable a new virtual MFA device or hardware TOTP token.
+If you don't have access to a new passkey or security key, you can enable a new virtual MFA device or hardware TOTP token.
 See one of the following for instructions: